 - Enable two-factor authentication for administrators and remote workers.
 Username and password are not always sufficient to protect an account.
 Requiring an additional factor such as a token or mobile SMS can provide an extra layer of protection.

 Specops Password Policy simplifies your password approach while increasing security.
 It allows you to create multiple password policies and apply those policies according to user roles.
 This relieves users with little or no access to sensitive information from the burden of creating complex passwords that they don’t remember.
 To make it easy for users to create passwords without sacrificing security, you can enable passphrase so users can create passwords that are secure and easily memorable.

-To improve security, administrators can blacklist user names, consecutive characters, incremental passwords and dictionary words.
+To improve security, administrators can block the use of user names, consecutive characters, incremental passwords and dictionary words in user passwords.
 Another security feature you can enable is multi-factor authentication for password resets.
 When the username and password are compromised or forgotten, an additional identity service or more are required to reset passwords so the account is still guarded.
 This extra layer of protection is effective in fending off malicious attackers, making it more costly and time-consuming to penetrate these accounts.